Physiotherapy Board of Australia - Audit

 About audit

 Ahpra and the National Boards have developed a nationally consistent approach to auditing health practitioners’ compliance with mandatory registration standards.
-Audits are an important part of the way for health practitioners to demonstrate to the community and to Boards that they are meeting the mandatory registration standards.
+Audits are an important way for health practitioners to show the community and Boards that they are meeting the mandatory registration standards.

 How will I know if I am being audited?

-Audits of random samples of practitioners from all professions will occur periodically throughout the year.
+Ahpra conducts audits on random samples of practitioners throughout the year.

 If you are selected for audit, you will receive an audit notice in the mail from Ahpra.
-It includes a checklist that outlines what supporting documentation is required to demonstrate that you meet the standard(s) being audited.
+It includes a checklist that outlines the supporting documentation you need to give to Ahpra to show that you meet the standard(s) being audited.

 What may be audited?

 Each time you apply to renew your registration, you make a declaration that you have (or have not) met the registration standards for your profession.
-The audit requires that you provide further information to support your declarations.
+The audit requires that you give Ahpra more information to support your declarations.

-Your audit notice letter will identify which standard/standards are being audited.
+Your audit notice letter will identify which standard(s) are being audited.
 One or more of the following four mandatory registration standards may be audited.

 What may be audited What it means for you